-My first encounter with Little Steve was mid day on the tenth of May, 1951.
-There he was, a tiny man executing a “full gainer” off of a cactus needle, pinpointing a perfect landing immediately in front of me.
-Initially shocked by the abnormality of what I had just seen and not wanting to crush the miniature acrobat, I lost my balance and stumbled into an involuntary roll until colliding with a large boulder on the side of the steep San Gabriel mountainside.
+My first encounter with Little Steve was on a mid day in May where the tiny man captured my view executing a “full gainer” off of a cactus needle, pinpointing a perfect landing at my feet.
+Not wanting to crush the miniature acrobat, I lost my balance and stumbled into an involuntary roll until colliding with a large boulder on the side of the steep mountainside.

-After an unreconciled period of time, I slowly regained my senses and after a brief self exam, I was relieved to find no blood or broken bones.
-Looking up to the hillside above I found validation in what incredibly I thought to have seen…..an insanely small bearded man, clad in Bavarian hiking gear peering down at me.
+After an unreconciled period of time, I slowly regained my senses.
+Looking up to the hillside above I found validation to what incredibly I thought to have seen…..an insanely small bearded man, clad in Bavarian hiking gear peering down at me.

 Days slipped into more months until the years eventually erased entirely my clarity of the encounter with the small annoying Bavarian.
 I was no longer certain what came first, his sighting or my head meeting the boulder that day I veered off the trail.
 I’d since had many treks along the same mountain path with my Grandfather without further incident.